 Emphasis In:Greif and Loss

-Adolescent Issues Young Adult Issues and Adjustment Parenting Challenges and Opportunities Family Relationship Difficulties Couples Counseling (dating, engaged, married) Sexuality Issues Intimacy and Vulnerability Chronic Pain Abuse and Trauma Issues stemming from being Institutionalized Depression Anxiety and Stress Drug and Alcohol Abuse and Process Addiction Family members and friends of those who are alcoholics and addicts Described in further detail below.
+Adolescent Issues Young Adult Issues and Adjustment Parenting Challenges and Opportunities Family Relationship Difficulties Couples Counseling (dating, engaged, married) Sexuality Issues Intimacy and Vulnerability First Responder and Family System Needs Chronic Pain Abuse and Trauma Issues stemming from being Institutionalized Depression Anxiety and Stress Drug and Alcohol Abuse and Process Addiction Family members and friends of those who are alcoholics and addicts Some are described in further detail below.
 Adjustment to Life Stages There are many stages in life that require a period of adjustment.
 Having support through these can be enormously helpful.
 Having the time and space to reflect on what these life changes entail can foster individual and relational growth in a positive way.
 Life stages can mean the transition to adolesence, college, a committed relationship, parenthood, an 'empty nest', or having aging parents as well as a whole lot more in between.
 It can be extremely helpful having someone to process and integrate these changes in life.
 Grief and Loss Losing those you care for can be a difficult and challenging process.
 Dealing with the pain and numbness can be a confusing and lonely process.
 Sometimes talking through and identifying any feelings you have, can be a helpful way to learn how to cope.
 In an individual setting or a group setting, there are ways to deal with the issues that need to be discussed.
 Grief and loss aren't always about the loss of a person; there can be grief and loss around life stages, abuse and trauma and other types of events.
 Adolescent Challenges and Needs Adolescence is a time and opportunity for growth and independence.
 This can be a struggle for the teen as well as their parent or guardian.
 Having a dependable, trusting, confidential space can be helpful for all parties involved.
 Much can be learned for the teen in regards to psycho-education, self-care and expressing their needs or desires with minimal conflict.
 Young people can learn how to balance their families, friends, jobs and personal responsibilities as well as forage a path to becoming responsible adults.
 Difficulties around Institutionalization Most inpatient treatment centers are a helpful element for those in need.
 They teach coping skills and how to make healthy life choices.
 That being said, there are some throughout the country that use archaic and detrimental practices.
 These centers often work with mentally and physically abusive 'behavior modification' techniques for adolescents that are dealing with drug/alcohol abuse, depression, eating disorders, acting out and poor school behavior.
 Some of these facilities have caused undue distress which can linger into adulthood.
 They can result in PTSD and other trauma induced disorders.
 I admire those who can seek therapy after therapy has been used in a negative way.
 I believe the proper support, empathy and understanding will begin to rebuild the individuals self-esteem, communication skills and ability to expess and work through the trauma they've encountered.
 Chronic Pain and Illness Coping with the seemingly endless issue of chronic pain can be incredibly lonely and difficult.
 Some people have resources but are unsure how to navigate them.
 Some need to learn how to process and accept the diagnosis they've been given from a doctor.
 And some are determined not to.
 I am able to help and support someone through the challenging health care system while learning how to hold and deal with the emotions and the frustrations that can sometimes come up.
 I have many tools from which to draw up a plan to work through these issues.
 It is best to set and follow attainable goals and acknowledge when they are set too high and adjust accordingly.
 There are many practices from keeping a schedule and calendar to mindfulness exercises to medical interventions that can improve the quality of life for all involved. |

 Specializing In:Couples Counseling